sitespeedio/raspberrypi/README.md

 Use your Raspberry Pi4 to run tests on you Android phones.
 The images comes with the following pre installed:
 * adb
-* NodeJS, sitespeed.io and dependencies to record a video
+* NodeJS
 * Chromedriver and Geckodriver
 * Gnirenhet so you can reverse the traffic from your phone back to your Raspberry Pi and throttle your connection
 * scrcpy and vnc so you can watch the desktop on you Raspberry Pi from your computer
+* sitespeed.io and dependencies to record a video

 ## Install using the pre-made image